 McGuireWoods is also committed to being green; the firm has created a Sustainable Operations Team to develop and direct its sustainability efforts.
 The firm has a voluntary carbon offset program, reduced its paper use by increasing its electronic filing systems and encouraging two-sided copying, and improved video-conferencing to cut down on travel.
 McGuireWoods has also embraced green building standards and supports the use of LEED criteria in its offices.

 A McGuireWoods legal team won a half-billion-dollar judgment against North Korea over the death of Otto Warmbier, a U.S. college student.
-The regime had imprisoned him for 17 months for allegedly taking a propaganda poster, then sent him home in 2017 with severe brain damage to die.
+The regime had imprisoned him for 17 months for allegedly taking a propaganda poster, and then sent him home in 2017 with severe brain damage to die.